 If you’re looking for specific numbers of nutrients, here what we’ve found:

 Dr. Witard of the Physiology, Exercise and Nutrition Research Group at the University of Stirling recently released his updated guidelines for protein intake in athletes.
-Witard advised “to facilitate the remodelling of our muscle proteins — which are turning over rapidly due to their high training volumes — track and field athletes should aim for protein intakes of around 1.6 grams per kilogram of body mass each day if their goal is to increase muscle mass” (7).
+Witard advised “to facilitate the remodeling of our muscle proteins — which are turning over rapidly due to their high training volumes — track and field athletes should aim for protein intakes of around 1.6 grams per kilogram of body mass each day if their goal is to increase muscle mass” (7).

 Use this as a reference.
 If you are exercising regularly with high training volumes then this protein intake is appropriate.
 But, if you’re not training at a similar level to these athletes, reduce your optimal protein intake (1.0-1.3 grams per kilogram of body mass).

-Exercising and Healthy Eating During Pregnancy:
+Exercising and Healthy Eating During Pregnancy

 Topics like healthy eating and exercising can’t be discussed without mentioning the role of healthy eating and exercising during pregnancy.